OEMunlag/Horizon-OC/Source/Horizon-OC-Monitor/docs/modes.md

 # Modes

-Status Monitor Overlay from 1.0.0 release contains five modes to choose from Main Menu.<br>
+Horizon OC Monitor Overlay from 1.0.0 release contains five modes to choose from Main Menu.<br>
 For additional functions you need to install:
 - [SaltyNX](https://github.com/masagrator/SaltyNX/releases)
 - [sys-clk 2.0.0_rc4+](https://github.com/retronx-team/sys-clk/releases) (using closed source forks of sys-clk can result in retrieving wrong real clockrates and ram load)

 # Full

-This mode you can know from older releases of Status Monitor.
+This mode you can know from older releases of Horizon OC Monitor.
 It contains all informations properly described and supported with high precision.

 - CPU Usage
   - Real Frequency: `%.1f` = Real clockrate of all CPU cores in MHz (This shows only when sys-clk 2.0.0_4c+ is installed)